 You can file Form D-410 and pay the tax online.
-For details, visit www.ncdor.gov.
+For details, visit www.ncdor.gov and select "File and Pay."

 Use blue or black ink to complete this form.

 Do not fold, staple, tape, or paper clip the form.